Property (Digital Assets etc) Bill [HL]

 Official Summary

-A Bill to make provision about the types of things that are capable of being objects of personal property rights.
+A Bill to make provision about the types of things that are not prevented from being objects of personal property rights.

 Summary powered by AnyModel